 The agency completed its first 10-year monitoring cycle for the state’s 80 watersheds in 2018 and is now working on the next cycle.
 The agency’s watershed approach in the second cycle involves:

-- Adding sites needed by local water managers.
-In addition to determining the health of water resources, monitoring:
+- adding sites needed by local water managers.

 To see the results of the MPCA’s monitoring in your region, see Watershed information.